 The priced round itself, and the creation or increase of the stock option pool, will dilute YC’s ownership.

-The pro rata right, mentioned above, means YC has the right to purchase [up to 4%] of the new money securities issued in the financing.
+The pro rata right, mentioned above, means YC has the right to purchase a portion of the new money securities issued in the financing in order to help maintain our ownership stake.
 If we exercise the pro rata right, step #3 then includes our additional new money investment.

 We invest in US, Cayman, Singapore, and Canada corporations.
 If you haven’t incorporated a company yet, don’t worry about it; we will help you do that if you are accepted to YC.